nathanmarz/cascalog/midje-cascalog/README.md

 Midje-Cascalog is a thin layer over [midje](https://github.com/marick/Midje) that makes it easy and fun to test [Cascalog](https://github.com/nathanmarz/cascalog) queries!
 Scroll down for an in-depth example.

-[Testing Cascalog with Midje](http://sritchie.github.com/2011/09/30/testing-cascalog-with-midje.html) gives a long discussion on various midje-cascalog idioms.
+[Cascalog Testing 2.0](http://sritchie.github.com/2012/01/22/cascalog-testing-20.html) gives a long discussion on various midje-cascalog idioms.

 ## Usage Instructions

 To use midje-cascalog in your own project, add the following two entries to `:dev-dependencies` inside  of your `project.cj` file:

-    [lein-midje "1.0.7"]
+    [lein-midje "3.0.1"]
-    [midje-cascalog "0.4.0"]
+    [cascalog/midje-cascalog "1.10.1"]

-Midje-Cascalog supports Clojure 1.2 and 1.3 and Cascalog 1.8 and 1.9.
+Midje-Cascalog supports Clojure 1.3+ and Cascalog 1.8+.
 Add `(:use [midje sweet cascalog])` to your testing namespace to get started.

-When you're all finished writing tests, `lein run` at the command line will run all Midje tests and generate a summary.
+When you're all finished writing tests, `lein midje` at the command line will run all Midje tests and generate a summary.

 ## Example Query Test